 - Society of Women Engineers

 Undergraduate research opportunities are available.
 Undergraduate researchers can get involved in several ways: as a volunteer, for course credit, or as a paid assistant to a graduate student.
-Research opportunities abound in areas such as electronic materials and devices and power and energy systems, radio frequency (RF) systems/wireless communications, and decision and control.
+Research opportunities abound in areas such as electronic materials and devices, power and energy systems, radio frequency (RF) systems/wireless communications, and decision and control.